 But what about the Arab influence on the spread of weather forecasting?
 Is there a link between them, the Mayans, even the Chinese and an obsession with Venus?

 Jundishapur in Persia, now named Iran, housed a university that peaked during Anoshirvan’s time around the fifth- sixth century, bringing together Greek (Egyptian & Byzantine), Indian and Persian traditions along with Chinese Herbal medicine and religion.
-Oddly enough the highly regarded Indian work ‘’Parasara,’’ the Hindu Bible of Astrologers, seems to condense works of a variety of regions in Asia, and could be deemed a compendium of astrological insights which may well have derived from a similar if not the same gathering of astrologers, and some weather lore of ‘’Parasara’’ has also been recorded.
+Oddly enough the highly regarded Indian work ‘’Parasara,’’ the Bible of Vedic and Hindu Astrologers, seems to condense works of a variety of regions in Asia, and even uses Greek terms: kendra, panaphera and apoklima, and could be deemed a compendium of astrological insights which may well have derived from a similar if not the same gathering of astrologers, and some weather lore of ‘’Parasara’’ has also been recorded.
 It makes a very interesting read as he gives a wealth of information about major disasters including one position of Venus to look out for as a herald of the next world inundation for he tells us that when Venus rises or sets on the 14th or 15th day of the dark fortnight then the earth will look as though it were a vast sheet of water completely flooded.

 An outstanding author from around the first century, who refers to many of those budding astro meteorologists already mentioned, was Pliny, a Roman elder who, if I remember correctly, was a mariner reliant on the weather for navigating rough seas.
 On his retirement from sailing the oceans of the world, when he would have been dependent upon maps of the starry skies and the globe,he collated contemporary literature on natural events including in Chapter 2 of his 'An Account of the World and Natural Elements' a collection of natural and weather lore, as well as astrology/astronomy during his day.
 Pliny tells us about the progress in calculating the stars positions, ''Anaximander the Milesian, in the 58th Olympiad , is said to have been the first who understood its obliquity, and thus opened the road to a correct knowledge of the subject.
 Afterwards Cleostratus made the signs in it, first marking those of Aries and Sagittarius; Atlas had formed the sphere long before this time .
 But now, leaving the further consideration of this subject, we must treat of the bodies that are situated between the earth and the heavens.''
 Pliny goes on to talk of how and why it was thought certain weather arrived, ''the fires which fall upon the earth, and receive the name of thunder-bolts, proceed from the three superior stars...it is commonly said, the thunder-bolts are darted by Jupiter.''